Grandparents' Legal Rights

 If one or both parents object to the CAFCASS report, there will be a full hearing that affords both sides an opportunity to present their evidence.
 The court will make a decision based on what they consider to be in the best interests of your grandchild.

-At this stage, it is important that you seek independent legal advice because you will need to convince the court that you have a meaningful relationship with your grandchild, which significantly benefits their lives.
+At this stage, it is important that you seek independent legal advice regarding grandparent visitation rights and any other grandparents’ legal rights.
+This is because you will need to convince the court that you have a meaningful relationship with your grandchild, which significantly benefits their lives.

 A court will resist any attempt to oppose its decision to grant you contact with your grandchild.